Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Evaluation Details

-In addition to evaluating the individual contributions of each component in our Omni-DPO framework in the main paper~\cref{subsec:ablation}, we also conducted ablation studies specifically on the calibrated negative log-likelihood loss ($\mathcal{L}_{\text{c-NLL}}$), which targeted difficult yet high-quality positive samples.
+In addition to the ablations presented in the main paper~\cref{subsec:ablation}, which evaluate the individual contributions of each component in the Uni-DPO framework, we further conducted studies focusing on the role and strength of the calibrated negative log-likelihood loss ($\mathcal{L}_{\text{c-NLL}}$).
+This loss specifically targets challenging yet high-quality positive samples.
+We also examined the effectiveness of different selections of the expert model, which demonstrates that Uni-DPO's performance gains stem from its ability to dynamically allocate focus across training examples.

+\paragraph{Ablation of $\mathcal{L}_{\text{c-NLL}}$ components.} As defined in~\cref{eq:c_nll_loss}, c-NLL loss includes two indicator functions.
+To assess the contribution of each component, we conduct ablation experiments by removing each individually.
+The results, presented in~\cref{tab:nll_loss_ablation}, provide further insights into the effectiveness of different parts of the loss design.